-One of the functions that Home owners were quickest to embrace is the universal command “Tell me about my day,” which triggers an audio report.
+One of the functions that Google Home owners were quickest to embrace is the universal command “Tell me about my day,” which triggers an audio report.
 What some basic users haven’t realized is that the “Tell me about my day” command can be customized to offer different information.
 In the menu, it’s possible to select different categories, including the weather, traffic conditions, Google Calendar reminders, and even your flight status.
-It’s also possible to not cut off the report at the end, but instead, have the Home default to a custom news feed.
+It’s also possible to not cut off the report at the end, but instead have the Home default to a custom news feed.

 Embrace the ecosystem

-While the Home can’t match Alexa in terms of connected apps — at least not yet — the personal assistant does play well with the most common streaming services.
-For music, you can connect your speaker to Pandora, TuneIn, Google Music, and Spotify, and use Netflix or YouTube for movies and video.
+Google Home plays well with the most common streaming services.
+For music, you can connect your speaker to Pandora, Google Music, Deezer, Spotify, and YouTube.
 If you use any of those services, it’s a good idea to link your accounts.
 You can also choose your preferred music service, so when you tell Google to “play music,” it will automatically start playing from your favorite music provider.
-Google Home will also act as a Chromecast receiver, so any app that works on Chromecast can also be controlled by addressing Google Home.
+Your Google Home device will also act as a Chromecast receiver, so any app that works on Chromecast can also be controlled by addressing Google Assistant.

-On the bright side, Google Assistant is based around a semi-intelligent A.I. created by harvesting quadrillions of bytes of data from billions of Google customers.
-On the not-so-bright side, Google Assistant remembers everything.
-If you want to delete a delicate query from your industry, you can so in the app by accessing My Activity in the settings tab.
-Here, you can either play back or remove your search history.
-In the app, tap the menu button, more services, and scroll down to My Activity.
-You can delete one by one or in larger chunks by date.
+You can also turn off personalized ads, unsubscribe to marketing emails, and turn off the camera on your Nest Hub Max when you’re not using it.
+Google Assistant remembers everything.
+So, if you want to delete a delicate query from your history, you can do so in the app by accessing My Activity in the Settings tab.
+Here, you can either playback or remove your search history.
+In the app, tap the Menu button > More services, and scroll down to My Activity.
+You can delete them one by one or in larger chunks by date.
 For the latter, hit the three vertical dots in the Search Assistant bar.
-Choose “Delete activity by” and set the date range.
+Choose Delete activity by and set the date range.

 Have a little fun with Easter eggs